SohWaiHeng/engg1340project/readme.md

 	vi.
 The creatures are started at level 1 when the player obtains them in chests.

 	vii.
-The player can upgrade their creatures to a higher level by feeding them with cakes, which can be obtained from the battles, or feeding them with other creatures which are not needed by the player.
-(Feeding with creatures gives more XP than cakes)
+The player can upgrade their creatures to a higher level by feeding them with food, which can be obtained from the battles

 	viii.
-Levelling up increases a creature's hp, atk, mgc. and crt.
+Leveling up increases a creature's hp, atk, mgc. and crt.

 	ix.
-The maximum level of a creature is 50.
+The maximum level of a creature is 20.

 b.
 Getting the creatures:

-The player can own creatures by opening the treasure chests, and these chests can be earned from either the rewards of winning battles or paying in-game money.
-The creatures gotten by the player from the chest are completely random.
-However, there will be few different types of chests available, and the more expensive the chest is, the higher the chances of getting a rarer creature.
+The player can own creatures by opening the treasure chests, and these chests can be earned by paying in-game money.
+The creatures drawn by the player from the chest are completely random.
+The player can also obtain one creature (from opponent's deck) for every win in a battle.

 c.
 Basic rules of battle: